Menu

 Assessment

-Assessment and mini quizzes are something which are planned into our curriculum in order to inform teaching and support pupils.
-End of topic assessments are completed throughout each term to enable the teachers to track the progress children are making and to check that the structure of our curriculum is working.
+Assessment and reflections are something which are planned into our curriculum in order to inform teaching and support pupils.
 Metacognition skills are applied within science to allow children to reflect and evaluate.
 These reflections are useful for both the pupil and teacher and can be used to identify which strategies within the classroom have the greatest positive impact on pupils' learning.
+Formative and summative assessment strategies are to be used within classrooms, with summative data to be submitted half termly.

 Drax Visit - Year 5/6 (Reversible and Irreversible changes)